Gornstats/HTMX-Django-Experiments/README.md

     - Click to edit, in-line Add & Delete
  - Keyboard (ROOT/keyboard): Using keyboard shortcuts to trigger HTMX events
     - Change colour of a div with buttons/key presses
     - TODO: More advanced example of keyboard shortcuts?
+Maybe livesearch on each 'keyup changed' trigger event

 OTHER IDEAS:
  - the live markdown editor & viewer from django-htmx site?